VasiliyKolihalov/HelpDeskSystem/Infrastructure.Authentication/README.md

 roles and permissions.

 Several important things this solution contains:
-* Models for Account with roles and permissions
+* Models for an account with roles and permissions
 * Service for generation jwt
 * Extensions for ASP.NET Core policy authorization based on permissions